dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 function tests passing under mypy, because models can still fail these tests by producing invalid syntax.]

 Next, we want to understand the training dynamics at play here.
-Below we can see how Pythia 6.9b performs on the tests during training from step 2 to 143000:\todo{let's use the same axes scaling at the tigges paper}
+Below, we can see how Pythia 6.9b performs on the tests during training from step 2 to 143000: ^[smoothed with a rolling average with a window size of 5]

-![A line graph showing how the performance of the Pythia 6.9 model changes during training](images/hl_revision_results.svg){#fig:hl_time}

-Again, performance does not increase monotonically.
-This plot is quite noisy, so in the sequel, we will show smoothed^[rolling average with a window size of 5] charts.

-In the graph below, we see that each individual model also learns to write code which typechecks under mypy before it learns to write code which typechecks under mypy++ and throws no type errors at runtime.

 ![A graph showing how often the Pythia 6.9b produces code that typechecks on the tests, vs produces code that shows true understanding.](images/hl_mypy_vs_grep_revisions.svg){#fig:hl_moral}

+We see that each individual model learns to write code which typechecks under mypy before it learns to write code which typechecks under mypy++ and throws no type errors at runtime.

 # Measuring Nullability Understanding Internally {#sec:probing}